gilleskern/uwa-bootcamp-project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?
+The primary function of load balancers is to spread the traffic across multiple servers.
+If a server becomes unavailable due to a DDoS attack, load balancers will re-route requests to another server. in doing so, load balancers help to eliminate single points of failure, reduce the attack surface, and make it harder to exhaust resources and saturate links.

+What is the advantage of a jump box?
+The main advantage of a jump box is to hide an entire network from a potential attacker on the Internet.
+It also provides a secured access to the network and allows for easy installation of software packages to different groups of computers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+Filebeat watches for log files or locations that the user specify.
-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?
+Metricbeat watches for metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.